usgs/shakemap/docs/_sources/manual4_0/tg_formats.rst.txt

 Developers will likely want to access **shake_result.hdf** through the `shakelib OutputContainer class
 <https://usgs.github.io/shakelib/shakelib.utils.container.html>`_.
-Also see, for example, *sm_contour* for some basic access patterns.
+Also see, for example, the *contour* module [:meth:`shakemap.coremods.contour`] for some basic access patterns.